IgorPereverzevDev/file-storage/README.md

 Request

-     key:file
+     key: file
-     value:textfile.txt (get from the repository) Response
+     value: textfile.txt (get from the repository) Response

     Your file was uploaded successfully